 In Belgium, these winter leaf vegetables are also known as “white gold” and that with good reason.
 This vegetable is flexible enough to be eaten raw in a salad or steamed in a vegetable stir-fry.
 When looking at its health benefits you cannot serve it often enough.

 With one calorie per leaf, chicory is a real slimming wonder.
 The white-yellow-green leaves contain the bitter compound lactucopicrin (intybin), among others.
 Lactucopicrin activates the liver and boosts metabolism.
 (1) On top of that this bitter compound is a natural fat burner.
 It releases nutritional fat for fat burning instead of storing it in your hips, stomach or bottom.

 If you want to lose weight and feel great in just 5 minutes a day without dieting then check out my 52 Chef Habits Course!

 The bitter compound can even more.
 It decreases the cholesterol level, stimulating bile and pancreas to produce a special secretion.
 This secretion consumes cholesterol in the blood, reducing the damaging LDL-cholesterol up to 10 percent, which again can prevent cardiovascular disease.
 Another benefit for your heart: Endive contains 135 milligrams potassium per 100 grams, a mineral essential for a healthy heart.

 Besides of potassium, Belgian endive contains also phosphor and calcium.
 Our body needs all three minerals to neutralize excess acid.
-(Acids develop e.g. when animal protein is digested.)
-Excess acid can lead to allergies and inflammation.
+(Acids develop e.g. when you digest animal protein.)
+In consequence, excess acid can lead to allergies and inflammation.

-Given all those fabulous health benefits of leaf chicory the presented endive salad recipe might be the perfect inspiration for you.
+Given all those fabulous health benefits of leaf chicory, the presented juicy recipe might be the perfect inspiration for you.
 Enjoy!